agarcia169/4306-Donaldson-Project/README.md

   We hope that providing package installation instructions for any dependencies our code requires avoids any concerns of "sub-licensing" or whatever it might be called, where we may not have permission from NLTK/Tweepy/MySQL to distribute their software directly to Donaldson.
 If Donaldson then chooses to install those packages, they then choose to agree to those license terms.

   If those license terms are unacceptable, they have enough of our code to be able to write their own modules to replace the ones our code depends on.

+  Frankly, however, none of us are lawyers, and as such we really don't know how licensing on this might work.

   We must cite anywhere anything VADER-related appears:
   > Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.